tomaspalma/ldts-pacman/docs/README.md

 amount of classes we ended up creating in our program.
 Also, zoomed in UML about the design patterns we implemented into our program can be found in the specific topics about them in this report.

+Some UML classes that are detailed in the design pattern sections were not presented in any other section of this report.

 ### SOLID respecting design architecture

 We wanted a design architecture that respected SOLID principles, especially the single responsibility one, and,